w-bonelli/w-bonelli.github.io/_posts/2020-11-30-un-ideology.md

 Indeed.
 The nib of a pen, suffusing the [remains of an animal](https://en.wikipedia.org/wiki/Parchment) with the [remains of a vegetable](https://en.wikipedia.org/wiki/Iron_gall_ink), can hardly do otherwise.
 I take issue only with "only".

-Ballpoints and blockchains engender balmier revolutions than bombs and bayonets, but whether this constitutes an improvement is disputed.
+Ballpoints and blockchains engender balmier revolutions than bombs and bayonets.
+Whether this constitutes an improvement is disputed.
 To Calasso, the

 > invisible, imperceptible sun of political action [is now] not to impede or foster... convulsions... but rather to *soften the blow*, to coat the sharp edges in sweet essence of balm... [and] above all to... refuse to credit them with that *extra something* which they always claim to represent &mdash; to refuse to believe, in short, that a massacre can easily be transformed into a sacrifice.[^3]